-Bump 2.0 Is Live, Adds Social Networks, Wireless Photo Transfer Bump, the innovative mobile app that lets you exchange contact information by bumping your phone together with someone else's, just announced the availability of version 2.0 in the iTunes app store.
+Today, they’re opening the floodgates to everyone.
+Bump 2.0 Is Live, Adds Social Networks, Wireless Photo Transfer.
+Bump, the innovative mobile app that lets you exchange contact information by bumping your phone together with someone else's, just announced the availability of version 2.0 in the iTunes app store.